wandertosee/dsmc/Readme.md

 # dsmc

-This is a node.js command line utility that creates SailsJS base Models and Controllers for API use.
+A node command line utility that Creates SailsJS Models and Controllers which use a Default controller for common functionality.
 This pacakge is a replacement for csmsc.
 Created controllers set inital defaults and use methods from a default controller.
 Controllers can be customized to override default methods or extended with additional methods.
 A file called _dsmcController.js will be created in the common folder of the root directory of the project.